quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Loss Detection

-QUIC uses both ack information and timers to detect lost packets.
-The ack-based loss detection implements the spirit of TCP's Fast Retransmit {{!RFC5681}}, Early Retransmit {{!RFC5827}}, FACK, and SACK loss recovery {{!RFC6675}}.
-The timer-based loss detection implements the spirit of TCP's Tail Loss Probe and retransmission timeout mechanisms.
+QUIC uses both ack information and alarms to detect lost packets.

 ## Ack-based Detection

+Ack-based loss detection implements the spirit of TCP's Fast Retransmit
+{{!RFC5681}}, Early Retransmit {{!RFC5827}}, FACK, and SACK loss recovery
+{{!RFC6675}}.
+This section provides an overview of how these algorithms are implemented in QUIC.

 ### Fast Retransmit